 Birth control was discussed in my house as soon as my sister and I entered adolescence.
 We were advised to track our periods, try to learn when we ovulated, and about certain birth control methods.
 However, it wasn’t until I took health class in high school that I learned ALL my birth control options from a Planned Parenthood representative.
 Birth control seems to be like this weird thing women are open about, but they really only talk about the methods they use.
-This is fantastic – birth control should be discussed, but it’s not enough for the girls entering sexual maturity and needing the information.
+This is fantastic – birth control should be discussed, but it’s not enough for the girls entering sensual maturity and needing the information.
 I mean, the reason there are so many different birth control methods is because every woman is different.
 They need to know all their options and how they work.

 Honestly, this one should be done like WAY before 18, but by 18 my daughter should be able to be a rep for Planned Parenthood herself *wink, wink*.
-By the time my daughter is considering having sex I want her to actually be ready by knowing her options and how they all work.
+By the time my daughter is considering having copulation I want her to actually be ready by knowing her options and how they all work.
 Also, I want to talk to her about possible side effects, the emotional toll that birth control can take, how to talk to her partner about it, and I want her to have thought seriously about her stance on abortion (hey, it’s important to know what you’d do if your birth control fails.
 Plus, let’s be real, some conservative will eventually equate her method to abortion anyway).
 It’s also important for young girls to know that ultimately their birth control method is up to them.
 Your mom can’t pick your method and your partner should have little to no say in what method you choose.

 That her body is her own

 I want my daughter to know that her body is hers – not mine, not her fathers, not her partners, not societies, not even her children’s.
-She doesn’t have to have sex if she doesn’t want to, she doesn’t have to have babies if she doesn’t want to, and she can decorate herself however the hell she wants to.
+She doesn’t have to have copulation if she doesn’t want to, she doesn’t have to have babies if she doesn’t want to, and she can decorate herself however the hell she wants to.
 I won’t be one of those mothers that tells her daughter how to dress, what to do with her hair and makeup, or what she can get pierced.
 I want to teach my daughter that her body is her own from the get-go.
 Sure, I’ll be explaining the cultural implications of certain style choices and that some hair dye is permanent (and I absolutely won’t be paying for her beauty habits – I don’t even buy myself makeup!), but I won’t be one of those mothers that “forbids” harmless self-expression when it really just sends the message “your body is something other people get control over.”
 I want my daughter to know that her body is her own and her responsibility and not to let anyone dictate what she does with it.

 How the vagina works

-Here is a short list of things that I didn’t know about vaginas until I was way too old: that “vagina” doesn’t refer to the whole package down there, that oral sex was a thing for women, what the clitoris was for, how to prevent yeast infections, and I’m sure a bunch of other things that I have suppressed because it’s still too embarrassing to admit.
-Not to mention that I didn’t know what “vaginal tenting” was until I had already had a plethora of frustrating (and some very uncomfortable) sexual experiences and I actually thought that losing my virginity would somehow “teach me” to be able to use a tampon and get a pap smear (yeah, seriously) – maybe it does for some women, but it sure as hell didn’t for me!
+Here is a short list of things that I didn’t know about vaginas until I was way too old: that “vagina” doesn’t refer to the whole package down there, that oral copulation was a thing for women, what the clitoris was for, how to prevent yeast infections, and I’m sure a bunch of other things that I have suppressed because it’s still too embarrassing to admit.
+Not to mention that I didn’t know what “vaginal tenting” was until I had already had a plethora of frustrating (and some very uncomfortable) sensual experiences and I actually thought that losing my virginity would somehow “teach me” to be able to use a tampon and get a pap smear (yeah, seriously) – maybe it does for some women, but it sure as hell didn’t for me!

 Vaginas are confusing, and everyone’s is a little different.
 Some women start using tampons in middle school, don’t mind getting their annual exams, and know exactly what works for them in the bedroom.
 But, then there are the rest of us gals that just don’t get it right away (and, I think it’s more of us than we’d like to admit).
 There’s way more of a learning curve than we want to own up to in this area.

-Let’s be real, half of us are STILL learning things about our vaginas as we age and grow sexually.
+Let’s be real, half of us are STILL learning things about our vaginas as we age and grow sensually.
 So, why are we assuming that are daughters will just “figure it out” with no difficulty?
 There’s enough of that to do WITH information!
-I want my daughter to know as much information as I can give her about how her vagina works and I want her to know that sex can be frustrating until you get it and that’s ok – it doesn’t mean you don’t like sex or even the person you had it with – it’s just awkward sometimes.
-And I want it to be made clear that sex is a VERY different experience than an inanimate object being in there (seriously if I have to hear one more doctor compare a speculum to a penis I’m going to lose my mind).
+I want my daughter to know as much information as I can give her about how her vagina works and I want her to know that copulation can be frustrating until you get it and that’s ok – it doesn’t mean you don’t like copulation or even the person you had it with – it’s just awkward sometimes.
+And I want it to be made clear that copulation is a VERY different experience than an inanimate object being in there (seriously if I have to hear one more doctor compare a speculum to a penis I’m going to lose my mind).

 All teenagers are horny, and girls shouldn’t have to feel guilty or dirty about it based on nothing.
-Also, I want her to know that her sexual pleasure is just as important as any male partners she may have and that it’s never a good idea stay with someone who doesn’t value your pleasure.
+Also, I want her to know that her sensual pleasure is just as important as any male partners she may have and that it’s never a good idea stay with someone who doesn’t value your pleasure.
 I mean, don’t even get me started on the orgasm gap!